jkerai1/ImpTemplate/README.md

 # Jupyter Notebook Users

-To paste as plain text is ctrl shift v to Teams if copying straight from Jupyter notebook     <<<
+To paste as plain text is ctrl shift v to Teams if copying straight from Jupyter notebook AND NOT using the AutoCopy Version     <<<

 Ctrl + enter is run a block